Lift at low Reynolds number: Elastohydrodynamic lift in external flow

 \paragraph{Migration in a channel}

 In a channel, using boundary integral method to solve the flow field requires to incorporate more complex Green's function.
 Even in a 2D case where only two opposite walls are needed, this requires to incorporate multiple image systems \cite{thiebaud2013, naitouhra18}.
 An alternative method consists in considering walls as soft boundaries of known rheological property, such that additional integrals must be considered, with the advantage to handle only the Green's functions for unbounded flow \cite{kaoui11}.
 In all cases, the strong impact of continuous shape evolution due to non-homogeneous shear rates makes it difficult to exhibit a simple scaling for the lift velocity: one cannot simply plunged a particle of given shape into the desired geometry.
-Yet, several experiments and simulations tend to prove that a scaling $U_L \propto \dot{\gamma}(z)/z^{\alpha}$, with the exponent $\alpha$ close to 1, holds for several types of particles.
+Yet, several experiments and simulations tend to prove that a scaling $U_L \propto |\dot{\gamma}(z)|/z^{\alpha}$, with the exponent $\alpha$ close to 1, holds for several types of particles.
 In the following, we will denote by $r$ the radius of the channel, and $\hat{r}=r/R$ its dimensionless form, that accounts for the degree of confinement of the particle.

-\textcite{coupier08} first proposed such a scaling for lipid vesicles.
-By varying experimentally the confinement ($2\lesssim \hat{r} \lesssim 9$), they showed that, in the range of viscosity contrast $1\le\lambda\le 10$ and of reduced volume $\nu\ge 0.92$, trajectories from the wall to the center are well described by the law

-where $\delta $ is close to 1 and $\xi$ a dimensionless parameter that depends on the vesicle properties, similar to $A$ for the drift under simple shear rate (Eq. \eqref{eq:Uwff}). $z_w$ is the position of the center of mass when the particle is as close as possible to the wall.
-For the quasi-spherical vesicles considered in \textcite{coupier08}, $z_w\sim R$ but in general, it may depend on particle deformability.
+\citet{coupier08} first proposed such a scaling for lipid vesicles.
+By varying experimentally the confinement ($2\lesssim \hat{r} \lesssim 9$), they showed that, in the range of viscosity contrast $1\le\lambda\le 10$ and of reduced volume $\nu\ge 0.92$, trajectories from the wall to the center are well described by the law where $\delta $ is close to 1 and $\xi$ a dimensionless parameter that depends on the vesicle properties, similar to $A$ for the drift under simple shear rate (Eq. \eqref{eq:Uwff}). $z_w$ is the position of the center of mass when the particle is as close as possible to the wall.
+For the quasi-spherical vesicles considered in \citet{coupier08}, $z_w\sim R$ but in general, it may depend on particle deformability.
 2D numerical simulations have provided a similar scaling \cite{coupier08}.
 Having $\delta$ close to 1 can somehow be viewed as an intermediate case between the unbounded parabolic flow (where $\delta=0$) and the shear flow in presence of a wall (where $\delta=2$).